filbot/iss-tracker/docs/pi-zero-setup.md

 deactivate
 ```

 > Using `PIP_INDEX_URL` here means `pip` downloads prebuilt armv6 wheels whenever available.
 The process still takes a few minutes on a Zero but avoids the multi-hour compile times.
+Install Waveshare's Python driver as well (`pip install waveshare-epd` or add their `python/lib` directory to `PYTHONPATH`) so the hardware path can reuse the official refresh sequence.

 ## 5. Deploy via Makefile